zyr1on/UnityLibraryToMakeThingsEasy/README.md

     }
 }
 ```
-The Encryption Class encrypts and decrypts the string you pass the function (md5,tripleDES,base64)
+The Encryption Class encrypts and decrypts the string you pass the function (md5,tripleDES,base64 ->
-(with given hash; <a href="https://github.com/zyr1on/MyLibary/blob/main/Library.cs#L44">Line:44</a>)
+with given hash; <a href="https://github.com/zyr1on/MyLibary/blob/main/Library.cs#L44">Line:44</a>)

 <strong>Example <strong>Usage</strong> of  ResetAllTransform Function: </strong>(<a href="https://github.com/zyr1on/MyLibary/blob/main/Library.cs#L36">Line:36</a>)
 ```cs